seatable/python-pipeline/README.md

 ## Todo

-- [ ] **escalate:** A separate docker.com user in the seatable organisation is recommended:
- Access Tokens are always user bound / personal accounts should be avoided for this use case
 - [ ] **escalate:** set up branch protection (no direct push to main) (!not possible without github team)

+- [ ] split github action docker description from the container build push action

 - [ ] remove python-starter limitation
   - seatable-python-starter named volume in docker-compose has to be present in the docker host before "docker compose up -d" is called